Shtekata/task-manager/README.md

 This project is on https://shtekata-task-manager.herokuapp.com/.

-## Available Actions
+## Available Actions Guest Users

 In the project, you can:

 - register, but you have some validation properties.

-- login.
+- login, if you already registered.

+- view all public tasks.

+## Available Actions Logged In Users

+In the project, you can:

 - logout.

+- view all tasks.

-- create a new task, if you are logged in.
+- create a new task.

-- move task in another category with keep pressed left mouse button, if you are logged in.
+- move tasks only one category left or right, with keep pressed left mouse button.

-- move task only one category left or right.

-- edit task, when double click on the task or on the corresponding button, if you are logged in.
+- edit task, when double click on the task or on the corresponding button.

 - view details of the task, when click on the details task button.

 - delete task, when click on the delete task button.

-- navigate to 'Old Tasks' view only if you logged in.
+- navigate to 'Old Tasks' view.

+- delete tasks.

 ### Additional Clarifications